Leading Addiction Rehab Center For Women in Dallas

 10. Have you been unsuccessful at previous attempts in treatment due to the distraction of romantic or sexual relationships?

-If you answered yes to three or more questions, you can find support and healing at The Substance Abuse and Intimacy Disorders (SAID) Program at Right Step Dallas/Ft.
+If you answered yes to three or more questions, you can find support and healing at The Substance Abuse and Intimacy Disorders (SAID) Program at The Right Step Dallas/Ft.
 Worth.

 Intimacy Disorders and Substance Abuse Treatment in Texas

-The Substance Abuse and Intimacy Disorders (SAID) Program at Right Step Dallas/Ft.
+The Substance Abuse and Intimacy Disorders (SAID) Program at The Right Step Dallas/Ft.
 Worth is an innovative women’s drug and alcohol treatment program with an emphasis on intimacy and relationship healing.

 Over many years of providing addiction treatment we have noted that many women struggle to stay sober from alcohol and other drugs related to under-recognized, co-occurring emotional and relationship challenges, both past and present.
 Our goal is to openly address these concerns with the help of knowledgeable female professionals who know how to eliminate substance abuse, while also bringing greater connection and health to your life and relationships.